natashaclerkin/fiid-memory-game-MS2/README.md

 In the construction of this project I have utilised the following languages, frameworks, libraries and tools:
 - **HTML5,** **CSS3** and **JavaScript** programming languages
 - [Bootstrap v4.5.3](https://getbootstrap.com)
     - The project used **Bootstrap** to simplify the website layout by integrating the Congrats Modal and Navbar.
-Also to provide overall responsive behaviour on all devices.
 - [GitPod](https://www.gitpod.io/)
     - I used **GitPod** as the development environment for my website.
 I also used Git for Version Control in the project.
 - [GitHub](https://www.github.com/)